8base/Documentation/docs/backend/8base-console-graphql-api-queries-combining-queries.md

 ---
 id: '8base-console-graphql-api-queries-combining-queries'
 sidebar_label: 'Combining Queries'
+redirect_from: '/backend/graphql-api/queries/combining-queries'
-slug: '/backend/graphql-api/queries/combining-queries'
+slug: '/projects/backend/graphql-api/queries/combining-queries'
 ---

 # Combining Queries

-*For the sake of the following examples, let's consider a scenario where a table called `Posts` exists, having expected fields and relations like `title`, `body`, `author`, etc.*
+_For the sake of the following examples, let's consider a scenario where a table called `Posts` exists, having expected fields and relations like `title`, `body`, `author`, etc._

 ## Using multiple queries in a request